Louis Gossett Jr.: 1978–1997: Motion picture breakthrough and continued acclaim

-On July 28 of that year, Taylor Hackford's motion picture An Officer and a Gentleman premiered.
+On July 28, 1982, Taylor Hackford's motion picture An Officer and a Gentleman premiered.
 In it Gossett plays drill instructor Gunnery Sergeant Emil Foley.
 The role was originally conceived for a white actor.
-Hackford said "when I visited the Navy Officers Flight Training Center in Pensacola, FLA, I discovered that many of the Drill Instructors there were men of color.
+Hackford said, "when I visited the Navy Officers Flight Training Center in Pensacola, FLA, I discovered that many of the Drill Instructors there were men of color.
 I found it interesting that Black & Brown enlisted men had 'make-or-break' control over whether white college graduates would become officers and fighter pilots.
 At that moment I changed the casting profile for Sergeant Foley and started meeting actors of color.
 Lou Gossett came to see me – I knew and admired his stage work.
 He told me that he'd served in the US Army as a Ranger, so in addition to being an accomplished actor, he knew military life.
 I hired him on the spot."
-Hackford also pointed out that they were impressed because he "played the role as it was written'" and none of the script was modified "'to make the character black."
+Hackford also pointed out that they were impressed because he "played the role as it was written" and none of the script was modified "to make the character black".
 Gossett explained that his mindset guided him toward the part as he blamed both "white unconscious racism" and "black acceptance of that, so a black doesn't go out for a part Blacks need to change their mentality to knock down the walls of racism, and this includes trying out for parts like a district attorney or a lawyer or Judge traditional white roles.
 How do you know they won't hire you?
 I had to reeducate myself Gossett said.
 There are parts I'm sure I could have played before I came to this realization."
 To prepare for the role Gossett spent 10 days with a drill instructor and lifted weights to improve his upper body.
-During shooting Gossett's accommodation were in different location from the rest of the cast, to keep him emotionally distant from the other actors.
-The role won him an Academy Award for Best Supporting Actor.
-He was the first African-American actor to win an Oscar in a supporting role and the third African-American to win for acting after Sidney Poitier and Hattie McDaniel in Gone With the Wind.
-Additionally, Gossett won the Golden Globe Award for Best Supporting Actor at the Golden Globe Awards, and NAACP Image Award for Outstanding Actor in a Motion Picture at the NAACP Image Awards.
+During shooting, Gossett's accommodation was in different locations from the rest of the cast, to keep him emotionally distant from the other actors.
+The role won Gossett an Academy Award for Best Supporting Actor.
+He was the first African-American actor to win an Oscar in a supporting role, and the third African-American to win for acting after Sidney Poitier and Hattie McDaniel in Gone with the Wind.
+Gossett also won the Golden Globe Award for Best Supporting Actor at the Golden Globe Awards, and NAACP Image Award for Outstanding Actor in a Motion Picture at the NAACP Image Awards.